CyVerse-learning-materials/neon_data_science/step1.rst

       - Base Ubuntu 14.04.3 + Xfce + Xfce-goodies, firefox, icon sets and themes
       -	`Image <https://use.jetstream-cloud.org/application/images/54>`_

-2. Allow the instance to reach 'active' status.
-Instances typically take 3-7 minutes to boot up the first time.
+Now, click 'New' and then "Instance" from the dropdown menu to start up a new virtual machine.

+- Find the "Ubuntu 16.04" image, click on it

+- Name it something simple such as "workshop tutorial" and select 'tiny1 (CPU: 1, Mem: 4GB, Disk: 30GB)'.

+- Leave rest of the fields as default.

+- Wait for it to become active

+- It will now be booting up!
+This will take 2-10 minutes, depending.
+Just wait!
+Don't reload or anything.

+- Click on your new instance to get more information!

+- Now, you can either click "Open Web Shell", *or*, if you know how to use ssh, you can ssh in with your CyVerse username on the IP address of the machine

-3. Log into the Atmosphere's Apache Guacamole Web Shell to access a terminal, or use ``ssh`` on your local machine:
+2. Log into the Atmosphere's Apache Guacamole Web Shell to access a terminal, or use ``ssh`` on your local machine:

 .. code-block:: bash